-Your Spinal Consultant will explain the risks and benefits of the procedure.
+We must by law, obtain your written consent.
+Your Spinal Consultant will explain the risks and benefits to the procedure.
 These are also outlined in this leaflet.
 You will be asked to sign a consent form prior to the injection.
-If you have any questions, then please feel free to ask any member of the Spinal Team.
-There is also a patient information leaflet on consent, that you can read for more information - please ask if you would like a copy.
+If you have any questions then please feel free to ask any member of the Spinal Team.

-Hundreds of thousands of patients have had spinal epidural injections with steroids, with only a small number of risks reported.
-We use a certain type of steroid in our cervical injections which cause fewer complications.
-Around a quarter of medicines used in pain medicine are 'off license'.
+Steroids have been used in hundreds of thousands of patients for a long time in spinal epidural injections with only small risks.
+We use non-particulate steroids in our cervical (neck) injections.
+Around a quarter of medicines used in pain medicine are off license.
 This means that the medicine has not been approved by a regulatory body for the purpose for which they are to be used.
-Drug companies do not feel the need to run expensive trials to licence steroid injections for the spine, when they are already in constant safe and effective use in medical practice.
+Drug companies do not feel the need to run expensive trials to licence steroids injections for the spine when they are already in constant safe and effective use in medical practice.